keolo/keolo-com/content/posts/how-to-build-an-ehr/_index.md

 ---
-title: 'How to Build an EHR'
+title: 'How to build an EHR'
 draft: false
 tags: ["healthcare", "system-design"]
 weight: 30